Chengdu: Cityscape

-As of July 2013, the world's largest building in terms of floor area, the New Century Global Center, is located in the city.
+As of February 2026, the world's third-largest building by floor area, the New Century Global Center, is located in the city.
 The 100 m structure is 500 by 400 m in size with 1700000 m2 of floor area, housing retail outlets, a movie theaters, offices, hotels, a water park with artificial beach and waves and a Mediterranean-style village comprising a large 5-star hotel, a skating rink and a 15,000-spot parking area.